untra/naiveasync/README.md

 > _Simultaneously master redux and never have to write it ever again_

+**NaiveAsync** is a variety of utilities for cleanly turning promises into state for react components, managed in a redux store.
+At it's core is `AsyncLifecycle`.
+With an interface simmilar to [react-query](https://react-query.tanstack.com/).
+It is a straightforward Typescript functional module that can be used to quickly turn an asynchronous function into a managed and cached lifecycle object that can represent components in various states.

 ```tsx
 const exampleLifecycle = asyncLifecycle('REDUX_ID', async (params: {}) => {